syntasso/kratix-docs/docs/main/03-quick-start.md

 kubectl apply --filename https://raw.githubusercontent.com/syntasso/kratix/main/distribution/single-cluster/config-all-in-one.yaml
 ```

-Once the system reconciles, the Kratix resources should now be visible on the your
+Once the system reconciles, the Kratix resources should now be visible on your
 cluster.
 You can verify its readiness by observing the `kratix-worker-system` namespace
 appearing in the cluster (it may take a couple of minutes):